sparkbox/standard/laptop/README.md

 When an employee is done using their laptop, it will need to be wiped clean for the next person to use.
 Here are some steps to follow:

+1. Follow these [instructions](https://support.apple.com/en-us/HT201065) to remove important connections between your Mac and Apple cloud services
 1. Ensure the laptop is plugged into a power outlet and connected to the internet.
 2. Restart the computer.
 3. When the computer shuts off and powers back on, hold *Command+R* to access the macOS recovery system.